open-models-platform/open-models-iecho/data/datasets/logicreference_OA/README.md

 The original script generated 4814 different inference problems and extended all those inference problems to around 200,000 Q-A pairs.
 My settings generated 5491 different inference problems and extended them to around 54,607 Instruction-Response pairs.
-I think for Open Assistant projects, maybe the number of different inference problems is more important, and generated many similar Instruction-Response pairs will only add training time and doesn't make much sense.
+I think for Open Models iEcho projects, maybe the number of different inference problems is more important, and generated many similar Instruction-Response pairs will only add training time and doesn't make much sense.